HACKhalo2/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

       * O Button Pressed: **Walk**
   * Exit village using the right path
   * Head to Lizard Rock (South West from the Village)
     * *Ideally specific drops of feather/2 humours/fang.
 Backup strats later if you don't get them.*
   * Top Path Komodo - 2/2/Fireball+2
   * Jump Komodo - 2/2/Fireball+2
     * **Backup Strait Attempt 1**: *Can accept fight from Beach Bum blocking the path to the cliff for an extra humour try.*
   * Race Komodo - 2/2/Fireball
   * [**Momma Komodo (76)**][5]
+    * Defend first turn to regain stamina
     * 2/2/2/Fireball+2 *(49 or above HP fireball for single pass).*
     * 2/2 your way to victory if any issues arise.

 ## Kid (Split 2)

+  * Go to the beach, cutscene with Leena
-  * Choose 2nd option on 2nd Choice box when talking to Leena to save a little bit of text.
+    * Choose 1st Option on the first choice box, 2nd option on 2nd Choice box to save a little bit of text.
+  * Go back to the Village
-  * Feather backup - Go to island in middle or race circle.
+    * **Backup Strait Attempt 2**: *Go to island in middle or race circle*.
     * Take path on upper and to the left side to jump back to entrance.
-  * Talk to Leena
+  * Go up to the docks and talk to Leena
   * Head to Cape Howl.
   * **Option for Full Play through, and probably useful in a marathon**
     * Fight 2 beach bum fights to pick up 2 humours (fight both fights